-- General Fund is the School's primary operating fund that accounts for all financial resources of the school, except those require to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds.
+- General Fund is the School's primary operating fund that accounts for all financial resources of the school, except those required to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds - Special Revenue Fund to account for the proceeds of specific revenues sources that are restricted or committed to expenditures for a specific purpose, including all federal grant revenues passed through the School District. - Debt Service Fund to account for the accumulation of resources for, and payment of general long-term debt principal, interest and related costs.

-For the purpose of these statements, the general and capital projects funds are considered major funds.
+For the purpose of these statements, the general, special revenue, and capital projects funds are considered major funds.